House of Romanov: Age of Autocracy

 His son Alexander III succeeded Alexander II.
 This tsar, the second-to-last Romanov emperor, was responsible for conservative reforms in Russia.
 Not expected to inherit the throne, he was educated in matters of state only after the death of his older brother, Nicholas.
 Lack of diplomatic training may have influenced his politics as well as those of his son, Nicholas II.
 Alexander III was physically impressive, being not only tall (1.93 m or 6'4", according to some sources), but of large physique and considerable strength.
 His beard hearkened back to the likeness of tsars of old, contributing to an aura of brusque authority, awe-inspiring to some, alienating to others.
 Alexander, fearful of the fate which had befallen his father, strengthened autocratic rule in Russia.
 Some of the reforms the more liberal Alexander II had pushed through were reversed.

 Alexander had inherited not only his dead brother's position as Tsesarevich, but also his brother's Danish fiancée, Princess Dagmar.
-Taking the name Maria Fyodorovna upon her conversion to Orthodoxy, she was the daughter of King Christian IX and the sister of the future kings Frederik VIII of Denmark and George I of Greece, as well as of Britain's Queen Alexandra, consort of Edward VII.
+Taking the name Maria Feodorovna upon her conversion to Orthodoxy, she was the daughter of King Christian IX of Denmark and the sister of the future kings Frederik VIII and George I of Greece, as well as of Britain's Queen Alexandra, consort of Edward VII.
 Despite contrasting natures and backgrounds, the marriage was considered harmonious, producing six children and acquiring for Alexander the reputation of being the first tsar not known to take mistresses.